How To Tell The Difference Between Baby Spit-Up And Vomit

-“I hear it all the time in my practice.
-There have been studies that one-fourth of the discussions at well-child care visit end up concerning things like spitting-up.”
+“I hear it all the time in my practice,” says pediatrician Dennis Cooley, M.D.
+“There have been studies that one-fourth of the discussions at well-child care visit end up concerning things like spitting-up.”

-“When spitting-up happens, a baby is not eating and not swallowing and the sphincter will open up,” Cooley explains.
+“When spitting-up happens, it’s because a baby is not eating and not swallowing and the sphincter will open up,” Cooley explains.
 “Because of the changes in pressure between the chest and the abdomen, it forces stomach contents up into the esophagus.”

-“Now all babies will probably do a little bit of vomiting,” says Cooley.
-“But if you’re seeing persistent vomiting it’s something you want to bring up with your pediatrician.”
+“Now, all babies will probably do a little bit of vomiting,” says Cooley.
+“But if you’re seeing persistent vomiting, it’s something you want to bring up with your pediatrician.”

-Bottle feeders will want to make sure they have an appropriate nipple that allows breastmilk or formula to flow just right.
+Bottle-feeders will want to make sure they have an appropriate nipple that allows breastmilk or formula to flow just right.
 They’ll also want to keep a kid relatively upright during feeding.
-Keeping them flat, or having a nipple that allows a baby to draw in too much air as they suck can increase spit-up incidents.
+Keeping them flat or having a nipple that allows a baby to draw in too much air as they suck can increase spit-up incidents.